Saviza-Latif/weather_finder/README.md

   # Details
   - It uses two steps to search weather
-      - CityName to Lat,Lon of city : First Api call to fetch the lat and lon of the city
+      - CityName to Lat,Lon of city : First Api call to fetch the lat and lon of the city.
+This api call have parameters city name and apikey.
-      - Lat/Lon to the weather data : Second Api call to fetch different attributes of weather like temperature, wind speed , description etc
+      - Lat/Lon to the weather data : Second Api call to fetch different attributes of weather like temperature, wind speed , description etc This api call have parameters lat , lon , unit(metric) and apikey.

   - Protected Api using .env file